nortikin/sverchok/docs/nodes/curve/curve_segment.rst

 with a smaller range of allowed T parameter values.
 In other words, the output curve is the same as input one, but with restricted range of T values allowed.

+Output curve domain: defined by node inputs.

+Output curve parametrization: the same as of input curve.

 Inputs
 ------